thisisntnathan/arXivCurator/README.md

 ## Known Issues and TODOs

+- [x] Agent seems to have lost the ability to publish from multiple feeds?
+    - Issue: Supervisor users multiple threads to read multiple feeds, cross-thread memory is now sketchy
+    - Fix: previously the memory implementation allowed for cross thread memory, put this back
 - [x] Convert memory store ops to config ops
     - In the future we'll use episodic memory to extend the agent's ability to ingest more articles (see below)
-    - There are still remnants of the old memory implementation in the toolcode!
 - [x] Email tool setup and test
     - N.b.
 This feature may not work depending on your network admin...
-- [ ] Jupyter notebook/colab implementation
+- [x] Jupyter notebook~~/colab~~ implementation
 - [ ] When there are too many interesting papers (~ >50) the supervisor's context is overwhelmed and the agent starts to "forget" things.
     - Explore using some sort of episodic memory to store interesting papers as we go to avoid context overflow?